Nzaba/datasciencecom-r-tutorial/post/blogpost.md

 ## #   taste <dbl>, used <dbl>, water <dbl>
 ```

-The number of words appearing in a given recipe is not really what I we are looking for.
+The number of words appearing in a given recipe is not really what we are looking for.
 Rather, we want to know whether a word appears in the ingredients or not.
 So, let’s process a bit further by

 ```r
 vars <- setdiff(names(df_ingrdt), "ID")